moeinrezai/moeinrezai/README.md

 - Making PostgreSQL queries fast – indexing, query planning, and ORM tuning
 - Background jobs with Celery + Redis without making the system fragile
 - Writing tests that catch bugs before they reach production
-- Keeping the whole thing running with Docker, Nginx, and some GitHub Actions
+- Keeping the whole thing running with Docker, Nginx, and GitHub Actions

 ---

-## 🔥 A few real problems I've solved
+## 🔥 Some things I've built

-- **Messy product data** – worked with a database of 10,000+ construction products where names were inconsistent, brands mixed, and units all over the place.
-Normalized the schema, added proper indexes, and built a JSON metadata structure to extract searchable attributes.
-Result: people could actually find what they needed.
+- **Product data cleanup** – worked with a database of 10,000+ construction products where names were inconsistent and units all over the place.
+Normalized the schema, added indexes, and built a JSON metadata structure to make search actually work.

-- **Sluggish APIs** – on a HR platform, some endpoints were taking seconds to respond.
-Added Redis caching on frequent reads and rewrote a few ORM queries that were doing N+1.
-Response time dropped by about 35% without changing the business logic.
+- **API performance fix** – on a HR platform, some endpoints were taking seconds.
+Added Redis caching and rewrote N+1 queries.
+Response time dropped by ~35% without changing business logic.

-- **Permission hell** – built a role‑based system where different user types (admins, managers, staff) needed different access levels.
-Mapped it all out in code, wrote tests for every edge case, and made sure no one could see data they shouldn't.
+- **Permission system** – built a role‑based system for different user types (admins, managers, staff).
+Mapped access rules in code, wrote tests for every edge case, made sure no one saw data they shouldn't.

-- **Async without the headache** – moved email sending and notification processing to Celery so the API could stay snappy.
-Made sure retries and failures were handled gracefully so users never noticed.
+- **Async jobs** – moved email and notification processing to Celery, kept APIs snappy.
+Handled retries and failures gracefully.

 ---

-## 🧪 One project I'm proud of
+## 🧪 Projects I'm proud of

-**[FastAPI Authentication System](https://github.com/moeinrezai/FastAPI-Authentication)** – a complete auth backend with access/refresh tokens, rotation, blacklisting, HttpOnly cookies, device tracking, and RBAC.
+- **[FastAPI Authentication](https://github.com/moeinrezai/FastAPI-Authentication)** – complete auth with JWT, rotation, blacklisting, HttpOnly cookies, device tracking, RBAC.
+106 tests passing.

-Built with FastAPI, Pydantic, SQLAlchemy, PostgreSQL.
-Currently at 106 passing tests and 64% coverage – still adding more.
+- **[Django DeepSeek Consultant](https://github.com/moeinrezai/Django-DeepSeek-Consultant)** – experimenting with AI-assisted backend development and code generation.

+- **[Real‑Estate Backend](https://github.com/moeinrezai/Real-Estate-Backend)** – property management API with Django, DRF, PostgreSQL, and Redis.

 ---

-## 🛠 Tech I use daily
+## 🛠 Tech I actually use daily

+I don't chase shiny tools; these are what I reach for to get real work done.

 | Area | Tools |
 |------|-------|